 4. Coffee Stout

-Why serve either coffee or beer for desert when you can drink both in one glass?
+Why serve either coffee or beer for dessert when you can drink both in one glass?
 One of the fun challenges of a beer pairing is adding complimentary characteristics that enhance the flavors of both beer and food.

 Toasted malts with hints of dark chocolate and espresso pair brilliantly with the cinnamon and nutmeg spices of pumpkin pie.
 So whip out that special bomber you've been saving and top off Thanksgiving with a bold, full-bodied coffee stout.